 We expect approximately 500 hours of track time will be required to perform these testing activities.
 These hours will be spread out across 2020 and 2021 to allow time in between testing for any modifications required.

 Sign up to our enews and select "Mernda line" to receive work notifications by email.

 February to April 2021

 Out-of-hours testing of the Metro Tunnel’s next-generation High Capacity Signalling will continue intermittently on the Mernda line between Epping and South Morang during February, March and April 2021.

 Testing works will require the use of trains at night, when trains are not normally running.
 The trains will use horns as required.

 To ensure these works can take place safely, buses will replace trains from 8.50pm until the last train service on parts of the Mernda line between 1 February to 30 April.
 Passengers should allow an additional 30 minutes travel time.

 To stay up to date with bus replacement timetables and to plan your journey, visit Public Transport Victoria.

-For further details, see Mernda line, out of hours works notification, November to December 2020.
-PDF, 255.1 KB.
+For further details, see the Mernda line, out of hours works notification, February to April 2021 (PDF, 283.2 KB).